 “I don’t buy trousers from Zara, as they never fit me!
 I’m a size 12, and unless they’re stretchy or feature an elastic waistband, it’s a no-go.
 Although I love the styles on offer, even the size L doesn’t seem to work for me, so rather than make myself feel fed-up, I’ve just stopped even trying them on.
 Instead, I always opt for skirts, especially those that are fitted at the waist but fuller on the bottom.
 That kind of silhouette seems to fit my hourglass figure far better when it comes to this store.”

 “Quite a few people have waxed lyrical about how good Zara denim is, but for some reason, I’ve never quite got on board.
 It’s probably because I’m a loyal Topshop jeans follower.
 I know what my size is and which styles suit me best.
 Sorry, Zara.
 I won’t be venturing into your denim department any time soon.
 I hate to sound like a fashion victim, but I have, however, fallen a little bit in love with Zara’s organza pieces this season.
 They’re whimsical, statement-making, oh so pretty, and just what I want to wear to elevate my usual pared-back staples.
-I particularly have my eye on the green pussy blouse, which is crying out to be worn with straight-leg jeans and strappy sandals.”
+I particularly have my eye on the tweed blouse, which is crying out to be worn with straight-leg jeans and strappy sandals.”

 Alyss Bowen, Social Media Editor